passcod/docker-prototypo/README.md

 $ docker pull passcod/prototypo

 # Create a folder to persist the couchdb data
-$ mkdir /path/to/data/folder
+$ mkdir /path/to/data

-# Use the /init script to initialise that folder
-# You'll need to enter a password for the admin
+# Launch it.
+You'll have to enter a password
-# interface.
-When that's done, hit Ctrl-C.
-$ docker run -itv /path/to/data/folder:/var/lib/couchdb passcod/prototypo /init

-# Launch the actual app!
+# for the Hoodie Admin dashboard.
-$ docker run -v /path/to/data/folder:/var/lib/couchdb passcod/prototypo
+$ docker run -itv /path/to/data:/var/lib/couchdb passcod/prototypo

-# Look at the deets:
-$ docker ps
-$ docker inspect container_name
 ```

 Now you should be able to connect to the container.
 Ports are: